eheinzen/tv/cran-comments.md

-## Submission for tv 1.7.2
+## Submission for tv 1.7.3

-This is new package submission.
+This is an updated new package submission.

 ## Test environments